 When executing ‘jobs’, Rundeck logs all activity for review and to report the status of an execution.
 This feature proved especially useful allowing for easier diagnosis of drush execution errors.
 When a user reported issues with the execution of a drush command, the output was available for review within Rundeck.

 Similarly the logging of job executions allows users to review the progress of a job.
-This is especially useful for situation where a job may run for several hours e.g. refreshing search caches.
+This is especially useful for situation where a job may run for several hours such as refreshing search caches.
 Users are able to return to Rundeck at a later date to review the execution of the job.

 A crucial feature of Rundeck essential for our implementation is the ability to restrict the functionality of a user.
 Rundeck implements ACL policies to allow fine grained control over a users abilities within Rundeck.
 In our case we needed to restrict a user to having the ability to execute pre-defined jobs and view their execution status and output.
-All other functionality within Rundeck was denied to the user e.g. the ability add and edit jobs.
+All other functionality within Rundeck was denied to the user such as the ability add and edit jobs.

 description: Developer Project Policy